-On May 14, 2025, WLF filed an amicus brief urging the Supreme Court to review two Ninth Circuit cases that imposed legal duties on Uber based on legal predictions—not precedent.
-One case involved a murdered Uber driver; the other, an assault by an Uber-driver impersonator.
-In both, plaintiffs had to show that Uber owed them a special duty.
-But neither California nor Washington’s highest court had recognized such a duty.
-In fact, both declined to rule when the issue was certified.
-Even so, the Ninth Circuit chose to determine the matter itself and found a special duty.
-WLF’s brief argues that this guessing game conflicts with Erie and threatens federalism.
-Federal courts, it contends, may not substitute speculation for settled law.
-WLF warns that guessing at state law harms litigants, muddles doctrine, and strips power from courts and officials.
-WLF asks the Court to restore the boundary between state and federal authority and reaffirm the principle that state law must come from the State’s own courts.
+On October 6, 2025, the Supreme Court declined review in two Ninth Circuit cases that imposed legal duties on Uber based on legal predictions—not precedent.
+The denial was a disappointment for WLF, which filed an amicus brief urging review.
+WLF’s brief argued that the appeals court’s guessing game conflicts with Erie and threatens federalism.
+Federal courts, it contended, may not substitute speculation for settled law.
+WLF warned that guessing at state law harms litigants, muddles doctrine, and strips power from courts and officials.
+WLF asked the Court to restore the boundary between state and federal authority and reaffirm the principle that state law must come from the State’s own courts.

 Documents